• Skip to main content

 Sliced roast ham with spiced honey glaze on white platter.

-Tips for Roasting a Whole Ham
+Tips For Roasting A Whole Ham

 I like to bring my ham almost to room temperature before roasting it so it only takes an hour or hour and a half to roast and heat through.